mwestera/py4ling/exercises/10_functions  parameters and arguments.md

 ## 10. Functions, parameters and arguments

+_When we called a function so far, we often simply passed values or variables in as arguments, but sometimes we used a different syntax, such as `sep='-'` in `print('apple', sep='-')`, known as a 'keyword argument'.
+We have also encountered the notion of a 'default value', on which a function falls back if a certain argument is omitted.
+This section clarifies such notions, and lets us practice with the different ways of defining and calling functions, which are surprisingly varied but also -- once you understand -- a systematic consequence of one or two simple rules.
+Along the way we will learn some facts about what functions _are_, and why in Python functions are considered 'first-class citizens'._

 **10.1.** Define again the simple function `print_spam` we used in earlier sections (taking no arguments, simply printing `spam`).
 Explain (for instance using `type`) what the difference is between `print_spam` and `print_spam()`.

 **10.2.** What happens if you assign a function to a variable, e.g., `shout_nonsense = print_spam`?
 Can you call the function using the new variable, instead of the original name?